 Mass Spectrometry is a widely used analytical technique that identifies and quantifies a substance.
 By ionising the atoms and molecules of a substance and measuring its mass number and number of ions, its mass-to-charge ratio can be calculated.
 Compared to other analytical techniques, this allows for a great deal of information to be collected from a single analysis.
-This technique is now commonly used in wide variety fields from Pharmaceutical to Manufacturing.
-Hamamatsu is a market leader in the manufacture and development of detection solutions for mass spectrometry.
-Our photonic technologies are implemented globally across a diverse range of instruments providing users with superior detection capabilities.

 The intensity of inelastically scattered light provides molecular information useful for identifying and differentiating chemical compounds and their isotopes.

 Several light-based methods can be used to inspect and measure water quality.

 It looks like you're in the .
 If this is not your location, please select the correct region or country below.

 You're headed to Hamamatsu Photonics website for GB (English).
 If you want to view an other country's site, the optimized information will be provided by selecting options below.

 For modern websites to work according to visitor’s expectations, they need to collect certain basic information about visitors.
 To do this, a site will create small text files which are placed on visitor’s devices (computer or mobile) - these files are known as cookies when you access a website.
 Cookies are used in order to make websites function and work efficiently.
 Cookies are uniquely assigned to each visitor and can only be read by a web server in the domain that issued the cookie to the visitor.
 Cookies cannot be used to run programs or deliver viruses to a visitor’s device.